ISO 14971 Risk Management Consulting for Medical Device Companies

 - Step One: Gap Analysis

-Our expert consultants perform an on-site or off-site review of your current procedures and risk management documents to analyze your current level of compliance with the standard.
+Our expert consultants perform an on-site or off-site review of your current procedures and risk management documents to analyze your current level of compliance with ISO 14971.

 - Step Two: Establish Risk Management process and Risk Management File